TheAlternativeZurich/HackingSessionSheet/2-blk-devices-filesystems.md

 This exercise is a bit more advanced!
 It will involve creating/editing partitions from the command line and manipulating block devices and file systems.

-WARNING: If any of the following excercises require you to run them as root, you should not be doing that!
+WARNING: If any of the following exercises require you to run them as root, you should not be doing that!

 ### Exercise 1: Partition a disk